Beef Katsu

 frying beef katsu.

 • Always check the oil temperature before adding the steak.
-The temperature should be exactly 375F, so the meat cooks evenly and completely.
+The temperature should be exactly 375F so the meat cooks evenly.

 • Only flip the steak once throughout the cooking process.
-This will ensure the meat cooks on each side equally.
+This will ensure the meat cooks equally on both sides.

 Storage instructions

-To store: Place leftovers in a shallow container and store them in the refrigerator for up to 3 days.
+To store: Let the leftovers cool completely, then store them in an airtight container in the refrigerator for up to three days.

-To freeze: Place the cooked and cooled beef in a shallow container and store it in the freezer for up to 3 months.
+To freeze: Transfer cooled leftovers to a freezer-safe container and freeze them for up to three months.

 Reheating: Reheat your steak in the oven or in a non-stick skillet.